cloudfoundry/stratos/tools/stb/README.md

 ## Architecture

-See [ARCHITECTURE.md](ARCHITECTURE.md) for the full picture — the model, the capture→edit→export pipeline, the module map, and common tasks.
+See [the architecture doc](docs/architecture.md) for the full picture — the model, the capture→edit→export pipeline, the module map, and common tasks.

 In short: brandable elements carry a stable `stb-snapshot-id` (and optional